What is SSC MTS Exam? - Full Form & Age Limit, Salary, Job Profile and Pattern

 - Less Flexibility: SSC MTS employees have less flexibility in their work.
 They are required to follow their officers orders.
 If an officer arrives late or extends work hours the MTS employee must adjust their working hours accordingly.
 Compared to higher job roles MTS positions provide less authority and decision making power.

 - Low Position: The posts filled through the SSC MTS exam are generally entry level positions.
-Employees in these positions are assigned basic administrative and support duties often working as peons, gardeners, watchmen, cleaners, or head watchmen.
+Employees in these positions are assigned basic administrative and support duties often working as peons, gardeners, watchmen, cleaners or head watchmen.